rlugojr/Documentation/README.md

 Wherever you find these, please don't touch them :)

 ### Add a new content
-Categories classify the content, it is implemented and can be seen in :
+Categories classify the content, it is implemented and can be seen in:
     * [tutorials](http://doc.babylonjs.com/tutorials)
     * [exporters](http://doc.babylonjs.com/exporters)
     * [extensions](http://doc.babylonjs.com/extensions)

-If you want to add your own :
+If you want to add your own:

 1. Head to the root of exporters or extensions or tutorials
 2. Create a new folder (or use an existing one)